-He shall, where necessary, order the requisite measures to ensure that the decision for a grant of execution is publicized in the same way as if it had been rendered in the State in which it is declared enforceable.
+Article 34.
+The competent authority shall, where necessary, order the requisite measures to ensure that the decision subject to execution is publicized in the same way as if it had been rendered in the State in which it is declared enforceable.